 Since 2014, the region has been discussing options for expanding intercity transportation to airports and passenger rail facilities in Sacramento and the Bay Area.
 The concept was initiated to complement interregional travel options and to provide better connections to state, national, and international destinations.

-In April 2018, SRTA was awarded over $8.6 million in capital funding through the Transit and Intercity Rail Capital Program (TIRCP) for a new all electric intercity bus service between Redding and Sacramento, including a valley feeder.
-The service will offer four inter-connected round trips per day and is described in the North State Intercity Bus System Business Plan.
-The bus service is designed as a green, affordable transportation option with fares structured so that the highest fare is $20 and the lowest, along the valley feeder, is $5.
-The service schedule coordinates with local transit system connections as well as passenger rail and other intercity bus connections in Sacramento.
+In April 2018, SRTA was awarded over $8.6 million in capital funding through the Transit and Intercity Rail Capital Program (TIRCP) for a new all electric intercity bus service between Redding and Sacramento, including a valley feeder for connections between Chico, Corning, Willows, and the Salmon Runner stop on I-5 in Orland.
+When the service is operating at full frequency, as described in the North State Intercity Bus System Business Plan, the Salmon Runner will offer four inter-connected round trips per day.
+The bus service will be designed as a green, affordable transportation option with fares structured so that the highest fare is $20 and the lowest, along the valley feeder, is $5.
+The service schedule will be coordinated with local transit system connections at stops on the route, such as in Redding and Orland, as well as passenger rail and other intercity bus connections in Sacramento.